-Schemes with an investment objective that limits them to investments in debt securities such as Treasury Bills, Government Securities, Bonds and Debentures are called debt funds.
-These debt securities are discussed in Chapter8.
+Schemes with an investment objective of regular income generation limits them to investments in debt securities such as Treasury Bills, Government Securities, Bonds and Debentures are called debt funds.
+See Box: 1.1 for understanding the concept of equity and debt.